 When your child is hijacked by adrenaline and other fight or flight hormones, he can't learn.
-Instead of lecturing, help him calm down with a "Time-In"
+Instead of lecturing, pre-empt the bad behavior with a "Time-In"

 Consider the example of potty learning.
 You're very involved at first.
 She gradually takes more of the responsibility, and eventually she’s doing it all

 by herself.
 The same principle holds for learning to say Thank You, taking turns, remembering her belongings, feeding her pet, doing homework, and

 most everything else you can think of.
 Routines provide the “scaffolding” for your child to learn basic skills, just as scaffolding provides structure

 for a building to take shape.
 You might be mad that she forgot her jacket again, but yelling won't help her remember.
 "Scaffolding" will.

 Connect before you correct, and stay connected, even while you guide, to awaken your child’s desire to be his best self.
 Remember that children misbehave

 when they feel bad about themselves and disconnected from us.

 - Make loving eye contact: "It sounds like you're really upset about X."